tasket/wyng-backup/README.md

 enable backing up even terabyte-sized volumes multiple times per hour with little impact on system resources.

-And sparsebak's ingenious snapshot-rotation avoids "*aging snapshot*" space consumption pitfalls that most lvm backups suffer.
+And wyng's ingenious snapshot-rotation avoids "*aging snapshot*" space consumption pitfalls that most lvm backups suffer.

-Sparsebak sends data as *streams* whenever possible, which avoids writing temporary caches of data to disk.
+Wyng sends data as *streams* whenever possible, which avoids writing temporary caches of data to disk.
 It also doesn't require the source admin system to ever mount processed volumes, meaning untrusted data in guest filesystems can be handled safely for container-based security.